-Join us 27 November to 1 December 2017 for a HURIDOCS community discussion on Documenting the Disappeared.
+Join Act for the Disappeared, Hafiza Merkezi, HURIDOCS and others from 27 November to 8 December 2017 for a community discussion on Documenting the Disappeared.
 This exchange will bring together practitioners from different backgrounds to discuss experiences, lessons learned and best practices related to documenting enforced disappearances.

 About the topic